tylercrosse/weather-app/README.md

 </div>

 ---
-### Demo

-You can test a fully working live demo at http://calm-forecast.com/

----
 ### Major features

 - Current & forecasted weather for any location.
 Weather data from the [dark sky api](https://darksky.net/dev/).